duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_17_operation_manual_duckiebot/1_0_20_duckiebot_initialization-db18.md

 - When asked "Are you sure?" select <kbd>y</kbd>.

-When the SD card is completely written, you should arrive at `Press any key to continue`.
-Do so and the script will exit.

 Note: on Ubuntu 16, you need to remove and re-insert the SD card.
 On Ubuntu 18 this is not necessary.

 If the procedure fails with errors about directories not mounted, be patient and do it again, this time leaving the SD card in.